rochamrcs/rochamrcs/README.md

  <h1>👋 Hi, I’m @rochamrcs</h1>

- 🌎 I'm from rio de janeiro and I'm studying software engineering
+ 🌎 I'm from rio de janeiro and I'm studying software engineering ♻ I'm a logistical professional in career transition

- 🐍 I'm learning the python language and here you can follow my development and ideas
+ 🚀 Here you can follow my development

-    >>>print("Hello Wolrd")

  📣 You can contact me on: